doc4d/docs/docs/ServerWindow/users.md

 - **Status**: The following values can be displayed:
     - "Online" - the session is active
     - "Sleeping" - the desktop client has switched to sleep mode (see below),
-    - "Unreachable" (with [QUIC network layer](../settings/client-server.md#network-layer) only) - the desktop client is disconnected and 4D Server will [automatically try to reconnect it](../Desktop/clientServer.md#management-of-unreachable-peer) until the QUIC session timeout is reached.
+    - "Unreachable" (with [QUIC network layer](../settings/client-server.md#network-layer) only) - the desktop client is unresponsive and 4D Server will [attempt to reconnect](../Desktop/clientServer.md#management-of-unreachable-peer) during the QUIC session timeout period.

 ### Managing sleeping users